Azuolas Tubelis helps Arizona Wildcats hold off Eastern Washington in 70-67 win at McKale

 According to the Las Cruces Sun-News, New Mexico State AD Mario Moccia said it was too early to speculate about the UA-NMSU game but that “certainly even the lay person in me says 'Hey, that game could be at risk.'”

-However, new CDC protocols allowing for seven-day quarantines with a negative test for asymptomatic individuals sidelined by contact tracing could help the Aggies.
+However, new CDC protocols allowing for just a seven day quarantine for negative-testing, asymptomatic individuals sidelined by contact-tracing could help the Aggies.
 Typically, a 14-day quarantine has been followed in that case.

 Be the first to know